elockard/salina-erp-bmad2/docs/epics.md

 - Create 1099 preparation report/dashboard
 - Query paid statements by calendar year
 - Sum royalties per author
-- $600 threshold is IRS requirement for 1099-MISC
+- $10 threshold is IRS requirement for 1099-MISC royalties (Box 2)
 - Consider that some authors may have multiple payment types

 ---